CharlieBrianML/IFC-Microspy/README.md

 ### IFC_Microscopy
 It is a software with a graphical interface, designed for the processing of microscopy images.
-It is based on Python 3 Supports oib, tif, bmp, png, jpg formats
+It is based on Python 3.<br>
+Supports oib, tif, bmp, png, jpg formats.<br>

 ## Tools
 It has the following tools: